TomStrong/Com528-Assessment/README.md

 The web app will open on the home page, where the user can navigate between Administrator and PoS device.
 If either button is clicked, a new web page will be opened.

+### **Local Files**

+For test transaction log, navigate to C: --> Users --> (username) --> AppDate --> Local --> Temp --> transactions.txt

+For transaction log when server is running, navigate to tomcat --> apache tomcat --> temp --> transactions.txt

+For local properties file (once PoS device has been configured), navigate to tomcat --> apache tomcat --> temp --> application.properties

 ### **Administrator**

 The first time the application is launched, the form within the administrator page will auto populate with the data from [default.properties](https://github.com/TomStrong/Com528-Assessment/blob/main/COM528-AssessmentGroupA7/web/src/main/resources/default.properties).
 This can be configured to update the PoS with the current user's details.